anchit92/ESP32-RaceBox-mini-Emulator/README.md

 * 2x Buttons
 * 1x axdl_mount

-Theres a Accelrometer blank included if you have a different accelrometer to create your own mount.
+Theres a Accelerometer blank included if you have a different accelerometer to create your own mount.

 ### Recommended Print Settings: